Ginger tea: Korea

 In Korea, ginger tea is called saenggang-cha (생강차; 生薑茶, [sɛ̝ŋ.ɡaŋ.tɕʰa]).
 It can be made either by boiling fresh ginger slices in water or mixing ginger juice with hot water.
 Sliced ginger preserved in honey, called saenggang-cheong, can also be mixed with hot water to make ginger tea.
 Nowadays, powdered instant versions are also widely available.
 When served, the tea is often served garnished with jujubes and pine nuts.
 When using fresh ginger, the tea can be sweetened with honey, sugar, or other sweeteners according to taste.
 Garlic, jujubes, and pear are sometimes boiled along with ginger.

 Southeast Asia

 Brunei, Malaysia, Singapore

-In Brunei, Malaysia and Singapore cuisines, ginger tea is usually called teh halia.
+In Bruneian, Malaysian and Singaporean cuisines, ginger tea is usually called teh halia.
 It is not a pure ginger tea, as it is brewed of strong sweetened black tea, ginger rhizome, sugar with milk or condensed milk.

 Indonesia

 In Indonesia, it is called teh jahe.
 In Java, a local version of ginger tea enriched with palm sugar and spices called wedang jahe is more popular.

 Wedang Jahe is a type of Indonesian ginger tea.
 Wedang in Javanese means "hot beverage" while jahe means "ginger".
 Although devoid of any caffeine content, it is often served and enjoyed as an invigorating tea.
 It is made from the ginger rhizome, usually fresh and cut in thin slices, and palm sugar or granulated cane sugar, frequently with the addition of fragrant pandan leaves.
 Palm sugar can be substituted with brown sugar or honey.
 Traditionally people might add spices such as lemongrass, cloves, and cinnamon stick.

 Milk, either fresh or condensed, might be added.